-In the Dzhugdzhur Mountains, Eastern Siberia, the criminal Dieter Von Cunth robs a Russian X5 nuclear warhead.
+In the Dzhugdzhur Mountains, Eastern Siberia, the criminal Dieter Von Cunth steals a Russian X5 nuclear warhead.
 Colonel James Faith travels to Rio Bamba, Ecuador, with the efficient Lieutenant Dixon Piper to summon the retired special operative MacGruber to retrieve the X5.
 MacGruber is considered deceased after the death of his beloved wife Casey by his archenemy Cunth in their wedding.
 MacGruber teams up with Piper and Vicki St. Elmo and they learn that the evil Cunth intends to use the warhead to destroy Washington D.C.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 39 of 81 people found this review helpful.

 Was this review helpful to you?

 | Report this